tmoxon/orchestra/README.md

 ${UNI_SKILLS}/skills/using-skills/skill-run <path> [args]  # Run any skill script
 ```

-## How It Works

-1. **SessionStart Hook** - Clone/update skills repo, inject skills context
-2. **Skills Discovery** - `find-skills` shows all available skills with descriptions
-3. **Mandatory Workflow** - Skills become required when they exist for your task
-4. **Gap Tracking** - Failed searches logged for skill development

-## Philosophy

-- **Test-Driven Development** - Write tests first, always
-- **Systematic over ad-hoc** - Process over guessing
-- **Complexity reduction** - Simplicity as primary goal
-- **Evidence over claims** - Verify before declaring success
-- **Domain over implementation** - Work at problem level, not solution level

 ## Troubleshooting

-### Windows Path Handling

-On Windows, the plugin uses Git Bash to execute hook scripts.
-The hooks have been configured to work cross-platform by:
-- Using `cd` to change to the plugin directory before executing scripts
-- Using `$CLAUDE_PLUGIN_ROOT` environment variable when available
-- Avoiding direct Windows path interpolation in bash commands

-If you encounter path-related errors, ensure you have Git Bash installed (comes with Git for Windows).

-### Permissions Error

 If the plugin reports a permissions error executing the shell script, you can explicitly set permissions on the .sh files: